-Racheal is a lecturer in the Historic Preservation Program at the UTSOA.
-She is also a Research Fellow in the Department of Civil, Architectural and Environmental Engineering.
+Racheal is a lecturer in the Historic Preservation Program at UTSOA.
 She holds a Ph.D. and Master of Science in Civil Engineering, and Bachelor of Science in Architectural Engineering, all from The University of Texas at Austin.

-Racheal has been actively involved in concrete durability research for the past six years.
-She has also been very active in the laboratory and the field as part of various studies sponsored by TxDOT and the City of Austin.
-Formerly, she worked as a consulting engineer for architectural repair and rehabilitation projects in the Mid-Atlantic Region.
-Her research focuses on evaluating the durability of various construction materials, particularly concrete, and developing mitigation techniques for material deterioration.
+Racheal has been involved in many aspects of architectural conservation and rehabilitation, from reserach to implementation.
+She was actively involved in concrete durability research for over a decade.
+This included laboratory research and related field work as part of various studies sponsored by TxDOT and the City of Austin.
+The main focus of this research was evaluating the durability of various construction materials, particularly concrete, and developing mitigation techniques for material deterioration.
+Formerly, she also worked as a consulting engineer for architectural repair and rehabilitation projects in the Mid-Atlantic Region.
 She is particularly interested in materials conservation as it pertains to concrete and masonry structures.
-She is currently performing research to determine the durability implications, if any, of the use of landfilled lime residuals in the manufacture of cement.

 - Doctor of Philosophy in Civil Engineering, The University of Texas at Austin, 2016